SteveCo/Raft/README.md

 - Output: Action items for improvement

 **Sprint**
-- Purpose: A timeboxed period of work at the end of which the Scrum Team delivers a potentially releasable product increment that coincides with the Sprint Goal.
+- Purpose: A timeboxed period of work at the end of which the Scrum Team delivers a potentially releasable product increment that coincides with the Sprint Goal and aligns with the Product Goal.
 - Timebox: 2 weeks
 - Output: Potentially shippable increment.
 The Sprint includes all the work necessary to achieve the Product Goal.
 - Potentially releasable product increment